 - Acoustic Monitoring of Marine Mammals

-- Weight in Air: Less than 60 kg
+- Weight in air: Less than 80 kg (configuration dependent)

 - Energy: Lithium sulfuryl chloride primary batteries 17 MJ